 The two categories are different because consumers visiting on-premise accounts are likely to eat and drink there.
 Consumers visiting off-premise accounts are likely to purchase products to take home.

-The brand being measured can frame assumptions at the start of the program as to whether purchase intent will be stronger among consumers at on-premise or off-premise events.
+The spirits brand being measured through event marketing can frame assumptions at the start of the program as to whether purchase intent will be stronger among consumers at on-premise or off-premise events.
 For example, purchase intent for a ready-to-serve mixer may be expected to be higher at off-premise venues.
 Purchase intent for rum may be higher at on-premise venues.

-We would recommend that the client activate for that brand at more on-premise accounts in the future.
+We would recommend that the spirits event marketing client activates for that brand at more on-premise accounts in the future.
 If on- and off-premise are the only categorized venues in the research, you may be missing an opportunity for additional insights.
 It can be even more helpful to understand at what types of on-premise venues the brand resonates most.
-It can often be worth your while to break down on-premise and off-premise venues by types.
+A good tip is to break down on-premise and off-premise venues by types.

 - Night Club